indigo-dc/tts/gitbook/service_ref_card.md

   * watts version - prints out the verison of WaTTS
   * watts console - starts WaTTS in forground mode, e.g. for debugging
   * watts attach - connects to the shell of a running WaTTS, use with caution
-* Configuration files location
+* Configuration files location:
   * /etc/watts/watts.conf - the main configuration file
-* Logfile locations (and management) and other useful audit information
+* Logfile locations (and management) and other useful audit information:
   * /var/log/watts/* - all differnet logs
-* Open ports
+* Open ports:
   * 8080 - in default config
   * 4369 - epmd, can be blocked by firewall
-* Possible unit test of the service
+* Possible unit test of the service:
   * configure at least one OpenID Connect Provider
   * configure the info service
   * login to WaTTS and request the Info credentials
   * a list of informations should be shown
   * revoke the credential
   * the screen should look like in the beginning
-* Where is service state held (and can it be rebuilt)
+* Where is service state held (and can it be rebuilt):
   * /var/lib/watts - this directory contains all data/state
   * /etc/watts - this directory contains all settings
-* Cron jobs
+* Cron jobs:
   * none
-* Security information
+* Security information:
-  * Access control Mechanism description (authentication & authorization)
+  * Access control Mechanism description (authentication & authorization):
     * done via OpenID Connect library, oidcc
-  * How to block/ban a user
+  * How to block/ban a user:
     * either configuer the service authz (see configuration documentation)
     * or done in the plugins (see developer documentation)
-  * Network Usage
+  * Network Usage:
     * http connections for the REST/Web interface
     * outgoing https connections to OpenId Connect Provider
     * other outgoing connections depend upon services/plugins in use
-  * Firewall configuration
+  * Firewall configuration:
     * only open listen_port and redirect_port configured in watts.conf, in default config port 8080
-  * Security recommendations
+  * Security recommendations:
-    * run as a dedicated, non root, user
+    * run as a dedicated, non-root user
     * set up SSL before running in production
     * do not use self-signed certificates in production